-The complete list of awards and judges’ comments is available at bit.ly/1AHkzEw
+The complete list of winners, complete with judges comments, is available here.

 NOTE: This registration only covers the CCMA banquet.

-Banquet ticket prices: $60 for members; $80 for non-members.
-The price at the door for members will be $75 per ticket and $80 per ticket for non-members.
+Banquet ticket prices: $65 before Feb.
+12. The price at the door will be $80.
 Tickets are non-refundable.

 To sign up, please fill out the registration form below.
 If you are paying via credit card, use the PayPal option below the form.

 If you would like to pay by credit card, please use PayPal to make your payment.